osben-toulson/exif-addon/EULA.md

 The Software is provided “as is” without warranties of any kind.

 ## 6. Liability
-[Your Company] is not liable for damages arising from use of the Software.
+Osben Toulson Photography Consulting is not liable for damages arising from use of the Software.

 ## 7. Termination
 We may revoke this license if you violate these terms.